legresley/migmaq/README.md

 <h2>Mi'kmaq/Mi'gmaq Anki Deck</h2>

+<b>NEW : Download Mi'gmaq Megadeck for all 6500 cards, with direct reference to Mikmaq Online!</b>

-<p>This pulls from mi'kmaq online (mikmaqonline.org).
+<p>This file (Mi'gmaq (Mi'kmaq Online)) pulls from mikmaqonline.org.
 Add a new batch of words as a "fork"!
 My base file is in the repository.
-Go to https://www.ankiapp.com/ to download the app to use this file.</p>
+Go to https://www.ankiapp.com/ to downloa d the app to use this file.</p>

 <hr>
 <p><b>How to import file</b>